Academic research sector has the potential to offer much to front-line persons

 - Academic researchers need to be motivated and incentivized to produce the kinds of research needed by front-line persons.

-- Their own level understanding and research into the global industrial food animal production problem needs to improve.
+- Their own level understanding and research needs to improve.

 - Products from the academic research sector that are of use to front-line persons (whether produced specifically for them or not) need to be delivered into the hands of front line persons in digestible and usable forms.